DoraDong-2023/Demos_ML/README.md

 TODO:
-0. Conduct Literature Review
+0. Conduct Literature Review<br>
-1. Refer to
+1. Refer to  <br>
-Automated-Inference-on-Criminality-using-Face-Images
+Automated-Inference-on-Criminality-using-Face-Images  <br>
-A Replication Study: Machine Learning Models Are Capable of Predicting Sexual Orientation From Facial Images
+A Replication Study: Machine Learning Models Are Capable of Predicting Sexual Orientation From Facial Images  <br>
-for further analysis
+for further analysis  <br>
-2. Refer to Criminal-face-detection-using-CNN-model for better visualization.
+2. Refer to Criminal-face-detection-using-CNN-model for better visualization.  <br>
-3. Enhance the reliability of data.
+3. Enhance the reliability of data.  <br>